 MOD USA/9A2/27

-2/2 The provisions contained in Article 6 and Appendix 1, taking into account the relevant CCITT Recommendations, shall also apply to maritime telecommunications in so far as the following provisions do not provide otherwise.
+2/2 The provisions contained in this appendix shall apply to maritime telecommunications.
+Administrations should comply with the relevant ITU-T Recommendations when establishing and settling accounts under this Appendix.

 Reasons: Proposed changes reflect editorial updates and proposed suppression of APPENDIX 1.